Focusing on the future: Active for tomorrow – already today

 - Very high temperature reactor

 The very high temperatures this reactor delivers enable applications such as process heat and hydrogen on an industrial scale – an interesting option, in particular for traffic applications.
 We are expediting our research and development efforts for a very high temperature reactor (VHTR).
-This goal in mind, we participated in the call for bids of the US Department of Energy (DoE) on concept studies for a prototype nuclear power plant of the next generation (NGPP).
+This goal in mind, we participated in the call for bids of the US Department of Energy (DOE) on concept studies for a prototype nuclear power plant of the next generation (NGNP).
 This prototype would be designed for the generation of electricity and heat for industrial processes.

 CEA and AREVA develop the nuclear fuel for this reactor type.